mandykel/BloomingGreens/README.md

 ****** Merge request was completed on the local repo to ensure compliance to regulatory standards and organizational policies.
 ===============================================================================================================================
-All contigency planning and Business Continuity and Incidence Response Reports must clear;y defined prior to deployment.
+All contigency planning, Business Continuity and Incidence Response Reports must be clearly defined prior to deployment.
 ===============================================================================================================================